Apt-Intel/creds-api-backend/Project Specification Document.md

 This endpoint does not require authentication and is not subject to rate limiting.

+#### Note on Internal Endpoints

+The `/api/json/internal` endpoints have been created to separate internal usage from consumer-facing endpoints.
+While they currently mirror the functionality of the `/api/json/v1` endpoints, they may be modified independently in the future to better suit internal needs without affecting the public API contract.

 ———

 ### API Endpoints and Routes Documentation